- This lesson will teach you the following concepts

 - When the control is selected, several handles appear around the control.

-- Display the popup menu of control (right mouse click on the control).
+- Open the control popup menu (right click on the control).

 - Select "Code".
 This option opens the code editor of WINDEV Mobile, in which all WLanguage statements can be typed.